-John Mahoney, who played dad on 'Frasier', dies at 77
+John Mahoney, who played dad on 'Frasier,' dies at 77

-CHICAGO --A representative for John Mahoney says the actor known playing the cranky dad on "Frasier" has died.
-He was 77.
+CHICAGO --John Mahoney, who as the cranky, blue-collar dad in "Frasier" played counterpoint to pompous sons Frasier and Niles, has died.
+Mahoney was 77.

-Mahoney's longtime manager, Paul Martino, said Monday that Mahoney died Sunday in Chicago after a brief hospitalization.
-The cause of death was not immediately announced.
+The actor died Sunday in Chicago after a brief hospitalization, Paul Martino, his manager for more than 30 years, said Monday.
+The cause of death was not immediately provided.

-Mahoney played Martin Crane, father of Kelsey Grammer's Frasier and David Hyde Pierce's Niles.
-The series, a hit spinoff of "Cheers," aired from 1993 to 2004.
+In "Frasier," the hit "Cheers" spinoff that aired from 1993 to 2004, Mahoney played Martin Crane, a disabled ex-policeman who parked himself in a battered old armchair in Frasier's chic Seattle living room.

-Mahoney's recent roles included guest appearances on "Hot in Cleveland" and a 2015 episode of "Foyle's War."
+Kelsey Grammer's Frasier and David Hyde Pierce's Niles, both psychiatrists with lofty views of their own intellect, squabbled constantly with their dad but, when needed, the family closed ranks.

 IN MEMORIAM: Celebrities and notable figures who have recently passed away